 Also referred to as garbanzo beans, chickpeas are an excellent source of both protein and carbs.
 Each cup of canned chickpeas has a content of approximately 50 grams of carbs, which include 10 grams of fiber and 12 grams of protein.

 • Protein Powders

 Dietary supplements like protein powders can be highly beneficial.
 They are especially ideal for those who struggle to get adequate protein from foods.
 Dairy protein powders like casein and whey are among the most popular; however, other alternatives include pea, soy, chicken and beef protein.
 And, always choose the best, high-quality protein supplements.
-You can check the prices of good protein supplements on this Amazon link.
+If you would like to buy some quality protein powder, check this Amazon link.

 • Brown Rice

 Although there are only 5 grams of protein in each cup of cooked brown rice, it contains the carbohydrates needed to fuel your workout.
 Consider eating brown rice hours ahead of your training session.
 This could provide your body with greater muscle-building stimulus and enable a more powerful workout.